bitshares/docs.bitshares.org/source/bitshares/user/assets-faq.rst

           A user, thus, may pay a premium or spare funds by paying in BTS.

-.. warning:: Make sure your core exchange rate is higher than the higest
+.. warning:: Make sure your core exchange rate is higher than the lowest
-             bid, otherwise, people will buy your token from the market and drain your fee pool via implicit abitrage.
+             ask, otherwise, people will buy your token from the market and drain your fee pool via implicit abitrage.

 It is the task of the issuer to keep the fee pool funded and the core